 However, these local Professionals also realize that 100% of business losses come from existing business and industry.
 That is why in order to sustain a “vibrant” local economy, a community cannot afford to put all its eggs in one basket.
 A community needs to give equal attention to both business retention and business attraction.
 For that reason, AMP formed a Business Development Service.
 AMP provides its members two options for support.

-For members desiring a more aggressive level of business attraction support, the Business Development unit supports member promotion by organizing and administering a member driven business attraction and professional economic development education program for any member desiring to participate.
-The education and business attraction aspect is supported through research, identification, qualification and dissemination of AMP derived new business leads, professional site location, consultant and national account communication outreach, direct mail campaigns, selective co-op advertising, attendance at trade shows and corporate executive real estate conferences and memberships in Professional Associations like the Industrial Asset Management Council (IAMC) and CoreNet Global.
+For members desiring a more aggressive level of business attraction support, the Business Development unit supports member promotion by organizing and administering a member driven business attraction and professional businesseconomic development education program for any member desiring to participate.
+The education and business attraction aspect is supported through research, identification, qualification and dissemination of new business leads, professional site location, consultant and national account communication outreach, direct mail campaigns, selective co-op advertising, attendance at trade shows and corporate executive real estate conferences and memberships in professional associations like the Industrial Asset Management Council (IAMC) and CoreNet Global.
 Financial support for this more aggressive model is provided through voluntary contributions received from interested members and in part by an “in-kind” labor contribution from AMP.
 Business Development supports this member alliance and their goal of maintaining a vibrant economy by identifying and potentially capturing new capital investment and job creation.
-This more aggressive model of Business Development is open to any member who desires to voluntarily contribute to this joint effort.
+This more aggressive model of Business Development is open to any member who desires to voluntarily subscribe contribute to this joint effort.